Need Help? Give us a call.

 At the same time, not paying yourself at all isn’t necessarily the right move here, either.
 In fact, experts have shown that paying yourself a salary is actually an indicator of your commitment in the eyes of your employees because it proves that you’re invested.
 That is, your own financial well-being depends on the financial success of the business.

-Issues with cash flow are the first and most immediate factor that can kill the success of an otherwise thriving business—so this factor will have a big impact on the salary you take as a business owner.
+Issues with cash flow are the first and most immediate factor that can kill the success of an otherwise thriving business—so this factor will have a big impact on the small business owner salary you take.
 You don’t need to be hugely profitable from the start necessarily, but if your business can’t pay basic expenses like rent on an office/retail space, employee payroll, and inventory costs, you won’t be in business for long.

 Before you decide on what to pay yourself as a business owner, it’s time to get extremely familiar with your company’s financial reports.
 Talk to your accountant to gain more insight into your company’s cash flow to determine what you can afford.